-Gearset has recently introduced a new workflow to allow you to restore deleted records and any related child records that were removed as a result of that deletion.
-The new workflow will allow you to build up a restore plan starting with a base object and then you can select the records of child objects (and grandchild / child-of-child objects) you want to restore.
+Gearset has a workflow to allow you to restore deleted records and any related child records that were removed as a result of that deletion.
+This workflow will allow you to build up a restore plan starting with a base object, and then you can select the records of child objects (and grandchild / child-of-child objects) you want to restore.

 A common example of this would be an Account record that was deleted.
 The cascading nature of the Salesforce's deletion logic means that all the Opportunities on the Account and the OpportunityLineItems (listed as Products on the Opportunity) will also be deleted.
 The new restore flow will allow you to restore all of these items in a single restoration deployment.